COUNCIL MEETING MINUTES- Special Meeting May 3 2023

 10. MEETING ADJOURNED

-MOTION moved by Charles MacAusland THAT the meeting of April 11th, 2023 be adjourned.
+MOTION moved by Charles MacAusland that the meeting of May 14th, 2024 be adjourned.

 RURAL MUNICIPALITY OF MISCOUCHE